To Top

 In 2018, Arkansas voters approved a constitutional amendment that authorized four brick-and-mortar casinos in the state and specified locations for each.
 While three of those licenses are currently in use, the fourth in Pope County has been the subject of a flurry of litigation and a casino remains absent in Pope County six years later.

-On Election Day 2024, voters across the state could cast another vote on the Pope County casino issue, although those votes may not matter.
+On Election Day 2024, voters across the state will cast another vote on the Pope County casino issue.
 If approved by voters, a new proposed amendment would remove Pope County from the authorizations for a casino.

-The measure would also raise the bar for future additions to the state’s casino landscape if it survives the court challenge and is approved by voters.
-Such changes would require a county-specific referendum for the proposed location.
+The measure would also raise the bar for future additions to the state’s casino landscape.
+The new amendment would require a county-specific referendum for the proposed future locations of any casino projects in Arkansas.

 The potential amendment would not affect the operations of the three existing casinos in the state if approved.
-At this time, there is little publicized polling on voter sentiment on the issue across the state.
-Funding in support of the referendum has far outpaced opposition funding2, though.
+At this time, publicized polling on voter sentiment on the issue across the state is vague.
+Funding in support of the referendum has far outpaced opposition funding1, though.

 Georgia primary doesn’t signal substantial change in Atlanta